Flamingo Las Vegas: Other features

 For teenage visitors, the Flamingo added its 7-11 Club in 1960, named for its hours of operation during the evening.
 A convention hall was added the following year.
 The present-day Flamingo includes 73000 sqft of meeting space, which underwent a $6.5 million renovation in 2017.

 By 1988, the Flamingo had six restaurants, including a buffet.
 In December 2003, the resort added a Jimmy Buffett's Margaritaville restaurant and gift shop, located along the Strip.
 Its construction required the removal of two prior restaurants.
 An adjacent Margaritaville "minicasino", with 15000 sqft of gaming space, was opened in October 2011, replacing Steakhouse 46.
 The addition cost $10 million, and featured 220 slot machines and 22 table games.
 The Margaritaville casino operated until 2018, and the restaurant closed, as planned, on May 30, 2024.

 The 167-seat Burger Joint opened in 2010, and was replaced two years later by Center Cut Steakhouse.
 The latter closed in 2019, and opened a year later as Bugsy & Meyer's Steakhouse, named after Siegel and Lansky.
 It includes a hidden speakeasy-style bar.

 Several restaurants debuted in 2024.
 Television personality Lisa Vanderpump opened Pinky's, marking her third restaurant on the Strip.
 Chef Gordon Ramsay opened his seventh Strip restaurant, Gordon Ramsay Burger.
 A Cuban restaurant, known as Havana 1957, was also added.
 It replaced a breakfast restaurant, the Tropical Breeze Cafe, which closed nearly a decade earlier.

 Live entertainment

-Jimmy Durante and Rose Marie performed on opening night, and the latter became a frequent entertainer there in the years to follow.
-Other notable early performers included Tony Martin, Lena Horne, Raphael, Mitzi Gaynor, Louis Armstrong, and Della Reese.
+Jimmy Durante, George Jessel, Xavier Cugat and Rose Marie performed on opening night, and the latter became a frequent entertainer there in the years to follow.
+Other notable early performers included Frank Sinatra, Martin and Lewis, Tony Martin, Lena Horne, Raphael, Mitzi Gaynor, Judy Garland, Louis Armstrong, and Della Reese.
 Wayne Newton became a headliner at the Flamingo in 1963, and had a residency there during 2006.
 He began another residency in 2022.
 Comedian George Wallace also entertained at the Flamingo during the 2000s.

 In 1963, Bobby Darin recorded his live album The Curtain Falls: Live at the Flamingo, which went un-released until 2000.
 Bill Cosby recorded his third comedy album, titled Why Is There Air?, at the resort in 1965.
 Singer Tom Jones also recorded a live album there, titled Tom Jones Live in Las Vegas and released in 1969.